Education & Training

 I TURNED TO IMAGINE

-“I turned to Imagine after one small department lost two coworkers within a month’s time.
-They provided on-site grief support for the team and others across the company.
+“I turned to Imagine after one small department lost two coworkers within one month’s time.
+They provided onsite grief support for the team and others across the company.
 I am grateful for the impact they have with our workforce and the communities we serve.”

 Sheila Rostiac, PSEG, Vice President